Auto Car

 More vehicle options

-Local dealerships are restricted to what is available in the area, and with remaining supply chain issues the availability is even slimmer.
+Sticking with local dealerships means shopping only from what’s available in your area.
 Buying from an online seller offers a much greater number of cars to shop from.
-You can also filter for specific models, makes and prices — all without the pressure of a salesperson over your shoulder.
+You can also filter for specific models, makes and prices.

 Easier to compare vehicles